We love traveling light.

 - Normal deodorant (we don’t bother with travel-sized)

-- Normal toothbrush with Steripod Clip-on Protector (helps keep brush clean)
+- Normal toothbrush with Steripod Clip-on Protector (helps keep the brush clean)

 - Nail clippers